MicrosoftDocs/win32/desktop-src/Intl/composition-string.md

 ---
-Description: 'The composition string is the current text in the composition window.' ms.assetid: 'ab226567-f68d-4fa4-9ead-e9bfabde927e'
+Description: The composition string is the current text in the composition window. ms.assetid: ab226567-f68d-4fa4-9ead-e9bfabde927e
 title: Composition String
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Composition String

 The composition string is the current text in the composition window.
 This is the text that the IME converts to final characters.
 Each composition string consists of one or more "clauses".
 A clause is the smallest combination of characters that the IME can convert to a final character.
-To get and set the composition string, the application calls the [**ImmGetCompositionString**](immgetcompositionstring.md) and [**ImmSetCompositionString**](immsetcompositionstring.md) functions, respectively.
+To get and set the composition string, the application calls the [**ImmGetCompositionString**](/windows/win32/Imm/nf-imm-immgetcompositionstringa?branch=master) and [**ImmSetCompositionString**](/windows/win32/Imm/nf-imm-immsetcompositionstringa?branch=master) functions, respectively.

 As the user enters text in the composition window, the IME tracks the status of the composition string.
 This status includes attribute information, clause information, typing information, and cursor position.
-The application can retrieve the composition status by using the [**ImmGetCompositionString**](immgetcompositionstring.md) function.
+The application can retrieve the composition status by using the [**ImmGetCompositionString**](/windows/win32/Imm/nf-imm-immgetcompositionstringa?branch=master) function.

 Attribute information is rendered in an array of 8-bit values that specifies the status of characters in the composition string.
 All characters of one clause must have the same attribute.
 The array includes one value for each byte in the string, including one byte each for the lead and second bytes of any double-byte characters in the string.
 For each value in the array, bits 0 through 3 can be one combination of the following values.